 You go out to the edge of your pond, expecting to watch your fish gracefully swim about.
 Then you realize you really can’t see much of anything.
 Even in the shallow depths, all that exists is a fog of green!
-Nothing is more frustrating than putting in a pond, and then have it turn into pea soup in a matter of weeks.
+Pond algae control is a MUST!
+Nothing is more frustrating than spending time, money and energy putting in a pond and then have it turn into pea soup in a matter of weeks.
 The green pond water you see is caused by free floating algae in the water.

 Pond algae control can be a daunting task.
 I’ve tried various chemical treatments, with minimal to no luck.
 This year is going to be different!
 Below is a video of how I fixed my algae problem for good.